pbkdf3/strcat/README.md

 strcat - poorly named utility to treat mapr streams as files

 To even build this you need a MapR cluster, the MapR sandbox (https://www.mapr.com/products/mapr-sandbox-hadoop/download) will also work.
 You can build and run strcat from a linux box with the MapR client installed, or from any cluster node.
-You will need suitable development tools.
-I work on Centos 7, 'yum -y groupinstall "Development Tools"' will work there (also on Centos 6, which the MapR 5.1 Sandbox uses).
+You can not build unless you are either building on a cluster node or a computer with the mapr client installed.
+I have only tested on linux, not OSX or Windows, though with a properly tweaked build.sh it should work on either.
+You will need suitable development tools.  'yum -y groupinstall "Development Tools"' will work on centos (which the MapR sandbox VM uses), and "apt-get build-essential" should work on debian and derivatives, though I haven't tried to compile strcat anywhere but centos 6 and 7.

 ## Download the repository: